Symmetry, Thermodynamics and Topology in Active Matter: Active Matters!

-In Spring 2020 a nearly three-month-long program on active matter physics was scheduled to take place at the Kavli Institute for Theoretical Physics (KITP) at UC Santa Barbara.
+\paragraph{\mcm{Active20.}} \mcm{Over the past two decades, continuum \SR{and particle-scale} theories, simulations and experiments have uncovered striking properties of active particles that require conceptually new approaches and have brought key questions into sharper focus.
+Yet the field remains at the forefront of current research in soft matter, biological physics and statistical physics, with high levels of activity and excitement.} This motivated the plan to run in Spring 2020 a nearly three-month-long program on active matter physics at the Kavli Institute for Theoretical Physics (KITP) at UC Santa Barbara.
 The program was due to focus on recent developments and especially future directions and connections with other fields, from stochastic thermodynamics to topological phenomena analogous to those familiar in quantum systems.
 The Covid-19 pandemic was well upon us in the Spring and it was decided to run the program virtually just a week before the planned start of March 16.
 Indeed the state of California issued a mandatory stay-at-home order on March 19.
 The KITP and the program coordinators quickly regrouped and on March 30 they started the first virtual KITP program which ran for nine weeks, with exceptionally high participation of scientists from all over the world, in spite of the challenges of time zones.
 In this article we describe some of the outcomes of that program and highlight new directions of inquiry that emerged during those nine weeks.

-As a disclaimer, we stress this is not intended to be a comprehensive review of the field, but rather the four authors' personal view, informed by contributions from all program participants, of some of the emerging directions and open questions in active matter research.
+The following presents the four authors' personal view, informed by contributions from all program participants, of some of the emerging directions and open questions in active matter research.